yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/T-Com/SpeedportW701V.rst

 [[TableOfContents]]

 = T-Com Speedport W701V =
-Speak to Hydra on #openwrt and #ar7 on freenode for more info.
+Speak to loswillios on #openwrt and #ar7 on freenode for more info.

-Others users known to have this device:  saftsack, Heini66, loswillios

 == Status ==
-Wifi: no support for the TNETW1350A, it's a chip with features somewhere between the supported TNETW1150 and the TNETW1450 though.
-ADSL: working Ethernet: working LEDs: working Serial Port: working
+Wifi: loading acx-mac80211 freezes the router (chip: TNETW1350A, it's a chip with features somewhere between the supported TNETW1150 and the TNETW1450)

+ADSL: working

+Ethernet: working

+LEDs: working

+Serial Port: working

 == Hardware Info ==
 Uses TI AR7 chipset, onboard wireless lan, a very nice amount of ram (32MB) and flash (8MB) making it a great device to run OpenWRT on!